Home » Geography » Hydrosphere

 1. An Important Component of Living Cells

 A living organism’s cells are made up of at least 75% water.
 This promotes the cell’s normal functioning.
-The vast majority of chemical reactions occurring in living things involve substances dissolved in water.
+The majority of chemical reactions occurring in living things involve substances dissolved in water.
 Without water, no cell can survive or perform its normal functions.

 2. Water Provides Habitat to Flora and Fauna

 The hydrosphere provides a habitat for a variety of plants and animals.
 Water dissolves many gases and ions, including CO2, O2, nutrients like ammonium and nitrite (NO-2) and other ions.
-The presence of these substances is critical for the existence of life in water.
+The presence of these substances is important for the existence of life in water.

 3. Existence of Earth’s Atmosphere